-Different levels of users have different access permissions.
+- Different levels of users have different access permissions.
 For example admin is generally given to the people with the most technical expertise, such as your IT department, while the role of publisher – someone who creates and sends the actual alerts – can be given to a wide range of staff who might need the access.

-You can continue to send alerts through the system as the situation develops or changes, keeping your employees up-to-date with the latest information about the threat.
+- You can continue to send alerts through the system as the situation develops or changes, keeping your employees up-to-date with the latest information about the threat.

 Some emergency situations do come with a bit of warning such as hurricanes and severe weather events.
-You can still use the DeskAlerts emergency notification system to notify your staff about these potential natural disasters and the expected impact it may have on your organization.
+You can still use the DeskAlerts emergency notification system to notify your staff in advance about these potential natural disasters and the expected impact it may have on your organization.

-This can include providing instructions about what measures your staff can take ahead of the disaster to protect your property and assets, or if they need to make alternative work arrangements and not attend your offices if it is to dangerous to do so.
+- Advising employees to make alternative work arrangements and not attend your offices if it is to dangerous to do so.

 When an emergency situation threatens your workplace and happens outside of regular work hours, the DeskAlerts mobile app is very useful to keep your employees informed.
 For example you may need to advise people not to attend the office the next day if there has been a fire or flood.